benjaminzwhite/kattis/detailed_solutions/adaloveslaces.md

 You can also generate all the possible lacing patterns combinatorially.
 In what follows, everything else is as before as in the previous section; I'll focus on the combinatorial logic.

-The idea is to try all possible patterns of the form `1 | some permutation of the numbers {2,3,...,N-1} | N`.
+The idea is to try all possible patterns of the form `1 | any permutation of any subset of the numbers {2,3,...,N-1} | N`.

 **Note: it is important to note that a single pattern, such as `1 | 6 3 4 | 7` may have MULTIPLE "interpretations" when viewed as a lacing pattern.** For example in the above, you can only move from position `4 -> 7` by going "across" since the distance `7 - 4 == +3` is not equal to `+/- 1`.
 However, the move from position `3 -> 4` could be **either** an "across" move, **or a "same-side" +1 move.** The walkthrough below should make these 2 cases clearer.

-Worked example:

-If e.g. `N = 7`, then a lace pattern is combinatorially obtained as follows:
+If say `N = 9`, then a lace pattern is combinatorially obtained as follows:

-- You must have start with `1` and end with `N=7` in the pattern.
+- You must have start with `1` and end with `N=9` in the pattern.
-- You can have *any number* of additional terms i.e. these are the "intermediate positions" between `1` and `7` that are used.
+- You can have *any number* of additional terms i.e. these are the "intermediate positions" between `1` and `9` that are used.
-- For each choice of additional terms e.g. `1| {2,4,5} | 7` you can **permute the middle part** in all possible ways.
+- For each choice of additional terms e.g. `1| {2,4,5} | 9` you can **permute the middle part** in all possible ways.

 For each such final sequence obtained, **you may be able to interpret the pattern in more than one way:**

-E.g. for a final sequence `1 | 2 5 4 | 7` then picturing the lace being threaded pairwise from `1 -> 2` then `2 -> 5` then `5 -> 4` then `4 -> 7`:
+E.g. for a final sequence `1 | 2 5 4 | 9` then picturing the lace being threaded pairwise from `1 -> 2` then `2 -> 5` then `5 -> 4` then `4 -> 9`:

 1. you can **always** interpret any pair as doing an "across move".
 This corresponds to the left/right positions in the pair being on opposite sides of the shoe.
 For example, `2 -> 5 : across` means going from position `2` on one side of shoe to position `5` on the other side.
 2. you can **sometimes** interpret a pair as doing a "same-side move".
-This corresponds to the left/right positions in the pair being on **the same side** of the shoe. **You can only interpret a pair this way if the values are within +/-1 of each other**.
+This corresponds to the left/right positions in the pair being on **the same side** of the shoe. **You can only interpret a pair this way if the values are within +/-1 of each other** so for our current example, only the pairs `1 -> 2` and `5 -> 4` could be interpreted in the 2 possible ways.

+Finally, for all possible patterns and all possible interpretations of each pattern, you can compute the lengths that it produces and add these to your `PRECOMPUTE` list as we did previously for the recursive approach.

+---

-As a full case, with `N=3`, the pattern `1 | 2 | 3` for example has several interpretations (draw them to be 100% clear):
+As a full worked example, with `N=3` there are only two possible combinatorial patterns (draw them to be 100% clear):

-- 1 to 2 to 3 all on the same side
-- 1 cross to 2, then move from 2 to 3 on the same side
-- 1 cross to 2, then cross back to 3
-- 1 same-side to 2, then cross back to 3
+The pattern `1 | | 3` with no intermediate positions.
+This has only 1 valid interpreation:
 - 1 cross to 3

-So for all possible patterns, and all possible "Interpretations" of each pattern, you can compute the lengths that it produces in and add to `PRECOMPUTE`.
+The other pattern `1 | 2 | 3` which uses `2` as an intermediate position.
+This has 4 interpretations:
+- 1 same-side to 2, then 2 same-side to 3
+- 1 same-side to 2, then 2 cross to 3
+- 1 cross to 2, then 2 same-side to 3
+- 1 cross to 2, then 2 cross to 3

 ## AC code - second approach, combinatorial

 ```python
 from itertools import combinations, permutations

 N, d, s, t, fmin, fmax = map(int, input().split())